Biden orders US investigation into national security risks posed by Chinese-made 'smart cars' - ExBulletin

 Data collection isn't the only concern, she and other officials said.
 Connected vehicles could also be activated or manipulated remotely by bad actors.

 Imagine if there were thousands or hundreds of thousands of China-connected vehicles on American roads that could be immediately and simultaneously disabled by someone in Beijing,” Raimondo said.
-So it's frightening to consider the cyber risks and the espionage risks that this poses.
+So it's scary to consider the cyber risks and the espionage risks this poses.

 A Chinese Foreign Ministry spokesperson said Thursday that Biden's order limiting access to Americans' personal data overstretches the concept of national security.
-Biden's actions “are discriminatory practices clearly targeted at certain countries,” spokesman Mao Ning said.
+Biden's actions are discriminatory practices clearly targeted at certain countries,” spokesperson Mao Ning said.

 Few Chinese cars are currently imported into the United States, in part because of the high tariffs the United States imposes on vehicles imported from China.
 Officials, however, fear that the tariffs will not be enough to solve the problem.
 Some Chinese companies are seeking to avoid U.S. tariffs by setting up assembly plants in neighboring countries like Mexico.